tnqv/Mobi-Customer-Laundry/README.md

-# mobi-laundry-c
+# Mobile Application Laundry door to door

-app mobile for customer
+Application that provide to customer for ordering the laundry service from laundry store